darwinv/passagechallenge/Readme.md

 you can execute them running, :point_right: `python -m unittest test_good_square.py`.

-No need to install or configure anything.
+No need to install or configure anything. 🧰

 ## Frontend

 The Type practicing app was made in just one file, **type_app.html**.

-In order to execute it, you just need to download the file, and open it with a recent browser preferably.
+In order to execute it, you just need to download the file and open it with a recent browser preferably.

-Once you open the file, your typing speed starts counting. :watch:
+Once you open the file, your typing speed starts counting. ⏳

-if you close the window, the app is going to save where was your last checkpoint. :floppy_disk:
+if you close the window, the application will save where your last checkpoint was. :floppy_disk:

 if your typing speed is below **25 wpm** there will raise a pop up, and request to restart the lesson or finish everything and show the final results

-Unfortunately I couldn't add unit tests, in this challenge :sweat:
+Unfortunately, I couldn't add unit tests for this one :sweat:

-PS: In case I don't pass the challenge, a well detailed feedback will be much appreciated, Thanks :innocent: :v:
+PS: In case I don't pass the challenge, a well-detailed feedback will be much appreciated, Thanks :innocent: :v: